-Energy justice^{5,6} highlights and structures key concepts from justice and ethics in a way that enables consideration of choices in the design and deployment of resources, these comprise distributional, recognition, and procedural justice7.
+Energy justice highlights and structures key concepts from justice and ethics in a way that enables consideration of choices in the design and deployment of resources, these comprise distributional, recognition, and procedural justice.

-Responsible research and innovation^{8,9} have been taken up by research funders in the EU and UK and by industry10 as a means of driving forward a more societally sensitive approach to innovation.
+This project has received funding from the European Union's Horizon Europe Research and Innovation Programme under Grant Agreement N. 101069676 Responsible research and innovation have been taken up by research funders in the EU and UK and by industry as a means of driving forward a more societally sensitive approach to innovation.
 RRI emphasises anticipation, inclusion, reflexivity and responsiveness in the process of technology development and in appraisal of technology choices.